-- 6.2.4.6 The University understands excellence in a variety of scholarly or creative activities to embody the following: - 6.2.4.6.1 Books should be published by reputable academic or trade presses and reviewed in appropriate journals. - 6.2.4.6.2 Articles, essays, and creative writing should be published in appropriate scholarly/creative journals or venues, whether print or electronic.
-Some assessment should be made as to the quality of the journal in which the piece appears, in particular, its Page 3 of 6 scholarly/creative reputation and whether or not the journal or proceedings are peer reviewed.
+6.2.4.6.2 Articles, essays, and creative writing should be published in appropriate scholarly/creative journals or venues, whether print or electronic.
+Some assessment should be made as to the quality of the journal in which the piece appears, in particular, its scholarly/creative reputation and whether or not the journal or proceedings are peer reviewed.